What Are The Programming Constructs

 count += 1

 The for loop iterates through the fruits list, printing each item.
-The while loop repeatedly prints the value of count and increments it until count becomes 5.
+Also, the while loop repeatedly prints the value of count and increments it until count becomes 5.
 Loops are fundamental for tasks like processing data sets, generating patterns, and performing simulations.

 4. Functions (Procedures): Modularizing Code

 Functions are self-contained blocks of code that perform a specific task.
 They improve code organization, readability, and reusability.
-A function can accept input values (arguments or parameters) and return an output value.
+In practice, a function can accept input values (arguments or parameters) and return an output value.
 This modular approach makes programs easier to understand, maintain, and debug.

 Example (Python):